pradeeban/mediator/docs/source/sections/API-Gateway.rst

 This would give a message, "CNAME updated"

-Now if you access http://portal.tyk-local.com/portal/ it would says "Home page not found".
+Now if you access http://portal.tyk-local.com/portal/ it would say "Home page not found".
 This is expected as you have not set up the portal and the welcome page yet.

 Follow the below document to get this set up.